 A fall in interest rate increases the demand for credit and increases output; however, due to lockdown measures economic activity has remained stagnant and the rate of profit is very low, so policy rate reduction will cause unintended consequences in return rather than the observed behaviour of increased investment (Ahmed, 2020).

 With this uncertainty in the investment climate, the government should move towards alternative solutions to pace the growth.
-One of them is to invest in the SME sector which requires lower investment and would generate more employment opportunities.
+One of them is to invest in the SME sector of Pakistan which requires lower investment and would generate more employment opportunities.
 As in the 2008 financial crisis, production was not a major problem, rather the economy was struggling with aggregate demand shortfall (Asma, 2020).

 Now, the situation has worsened with the global supply chain disruptions.
 According to the Center for Disease Control and Prevention, the global surge in the cases of COVID-19 has impacted the supply chains globally (Roser et al., 2020).
 COVID-19 has exacerbated unemployment, especially among those involved in the informal sector (Asma, 2020).